Newcastle Street Circuit

 The Newcastle Street Circuit was a temporary street circuit around the east end of Newcastle, New South Wales, Australia.
 The circuit hosted the Newcastle 500 round of the Supercars Championship in 2017, 2018, 2019 and 2023 with the 2020, 2021 and 2022 events cancelled due to the COVID-19 pandemic.
 The 14-turn, 2.641 km circuit takes in Newcastle Beach and the foreshore around Nobbys Beach Reserve.
-The Newcastle 500 was last held, with the council deciding not support the event and voting to remove the permanent sections of racetrack.
+In 2023, Newcastle 500 failed to receive a contract extension for 2024; the council also voted to remove the permanent sections of racetrack.

 Circuit

 Layout

 The circuit began on Wharf Road, heading southwest towards the city.
 It then turned left at Watt Street, crossing over the Newcastle Light Rail tracks before ascending a 1:22 hill up Watt Street, before again turning left onto Shortland Esplanade 500 m after turn one.
 Once on Shortland Esplanade, the circuit snaked down the beachside road before reaching a 90° left turn at Zaara Street.
 This was followed by a 90° right turn onto Scott Street and another 90° left turn onto Parnell Place to the fastest stretch of circuit, Nobbys Road down past Fort Scratchley followed by a left-handed hairpin bend in the Camp Shortland carpark.
 From there a right-hand turn onto Wharf Road completed the lap.

 The originally proposed layout featured a section through Pacific Park and a differently-profiled permanent course in Camp Shortland.
 In 2019, the Camp Shortland hairpin bend was altered to improve overtaking.
 The corner apex moved to where the outside track limit point was initially situated and the corner radius was tightened, giving drivers a longer and deeper braking zone to complete passes.